-A. Watch your IC email for a message on Monday, August 17th that assigns you to the Alcohol Edu course.
+A. Watch your IC email for a message with a link to the course, or go to this link and log in there.
 The email contains a link to the course login page.
 Then you'll use your Ithaca College netpass (user name and password) to log in and begin the course.

 Q. Does the Alcohol Edu course collect personal information about my alcohol use?